TEXAS ELECTRICAL & SOLAR CONTRACTORS

 2 Carrier Submission

-We organize vehicles, payroll roles, loss history, and operational controls so underwriting sees a coherent risk profile.
+We organize vehicles, payroll roles, loss history, and operational controls so underwriting sees a coherent risk profile — not a guess.

 3 Review Options

-We walk through what’s included, what’s excluded, and which option aligns best with your current contracts.
+We walk through what’s included, what’s excluded, and which option aligns best with your current contracts and growth plans.

 • Current policies / dec pages